wpmaster77/wpchacker/README.md

 - periodic online validation;
 - anti-debug hooks and license checks in the GUI and worker threads.

 That means you get a **commercial product** that evolves and is supported — not a disposable forum script.
+Keys and plans: [https://wpchecker.pro/shop](https://wpchecker.pro/shop).

 ---